test-spec-tech/bci-notes/ideas.md

 ### 5.4 Experimental Design

+**Phase 0 — Multi-Region Code Validation (Day 1).** This phase validates that coordinated hippocampal-cortical stimulation can reinstate content-specific representations.
+During the schema mapping task (Phase 1), the participant retrieves known semantic facts while neural activity is recorded from both hippocampus and temporal cortex.
+For a subset of known facts, the recorded retrieval patterns are used to generate hippocampal and cortical stimulation templates.
+On a subsequent test, the participant is asked to recall facts from the same domain while either (a) receiving coordinated hippocampal-cortical stimulation derived from the correct fact's retrieval pattern, (b) receiving scrambled stimulation, or (c) receiving no stimulation.
+Go/no-go criterion: stimulation-primed facts must show significantly faster recall latency or higher accuracy than scrambled or no-stimulation conditions (p < 0.05).

 **Phase 1 — Schema Mapping (Days 1–2).** The participant's existing semantic knowledge is assessed in a defined domain selected based on their educational background and interests (e.g., world geography, biological taxonomy, historical chronology).
 This serves two purposes: (1) it maps the neural signatures of semantic processing in temporal cortex, and (2) it identifies schema-compatible "gaps" — facts that would fit naturally within the participant's existing knowledge framework but that they do not know.

 *Semantic retrieval task.* The participant answers factual questions in the chosen domain (e.g., "What is the capital of Thailand?") while hippocampal and temporal cortex activity is recorded.
 For each correctly answered question, the temporal cortex activation pattern during retrieval is extracted — this captures the neural representation of semantic knowledge in that domain.

-*Schema topology mapping.* The neural patterns for known facts are organized using representational similarity analysis (RSA).
+*Schema topology mapping.* The neural patterns for known facts are organized using representational similarity analysis (RSA; Nili et al., 2014).
 Semantically related facts (e.g., capitals of neighboring countries) produce more similar neural patterns than unrelated facts.
 This similarity structure defines the participant's semantic schema topology.

 *Gap identification.* A set of 8 candidate target facts is identified — facts in the same domain that the participant does not know, verified by a pre-test.
 From these, 4 are selected as injection targets and 4 as matched controls.